Vang Vieng landscape in Laos

 Gary’s Irish Bar: Every town has an Irish pub, and Vang Vieng in Laos is no exception!
 Decent food (try the fish and chips) and good service with a quiet 2nd floor terrace.
 They also have a ping pong table if that’s your thing.

-And don’t forget about the dozens of sandwich and fruit shake roadside stalls!
-My favorite sandwich lady is right next to the Elephant Crossing Hotel/Cafe eh eh. $3 for a loaded sandwich in a baguette bun?
+And don’t forget about the dozens of sandwich and fruit shake roadside stalls! $3 for a loaded sandwich in a baguette bun?
 Yes please!

 Told you there were great things to do in Vang Vieng besides the Blue Lagoon!
 Have you visited Vang Vieng in Laos?
 Tell me all about your stay in the comments section below!